malus-security/sandscout/README.md

   * William Enck, North Carolina State University
   * Ahmad-Reza Sadeghi, Technische Universitat Darmstadt

 Please note that this repo represents the SandScout project as of 2016 when the SandScout paper was published.
-A more up to date and powerful version can be found in the iOracle repo.
+A more up to date and powerful version is in the `profile_compilation/` subfolder.

-## Project files
+## Project Files

-This is a short explanation of each file you might find in this directory.

-`test-cases/*.sb`: Files ending in `.sb` are sandbox profiles.
-The container profile we have been using for testing is from iOS 9.0.2.
-As of 5/14/16, we had to manually remove a line because of a bug in SandBlaster.
-This should get fixed soon.

-`convertToProlog.sh`: This is our main shell script.
-It runs other scripts to convert SBPL to Prolog and output our query results.
+`convertToProlog.sh` is the main SandScout script.
+It runs the other scripts (`smartPly.py`, `script.pl`) to convert sandbox profiles to Prolog and output query results.

-`rules.pl`: These prolog rules act sort of like functions which help us make queries.
-Our queries are defined in this file, but they are called by `script.pl`.

-`script.pl`: This is a script which loads libraries and databases into Prolog and calls our queries.
+`test-cases/*.sb` are sample sandbox profile files in SBPL (*Sandbox Profile Language*) format that can be used as test cases.
+SBPL is the original sandbox format that is compiled in binary format by Apple.
+[SandBlaster](https://github.com/malus-security/sandblaster) can be used to obtain sandbox profile files (in SBPL format).

+`smartPly.py` parses SBPL files to Prolog facts.
+Prolog facts form the facts database that is to be queried for invalidation of security properties.
-`smartPly.py`: This Python script uses the `ply` library which provides `lex` and `yacc` for Python.
-This is the script that tokenizes and parses SBPL.
-It also outputs the Prolog facts.
+It uses the `ply` library that provides `lex` and `yacc` for Python.

+`rules.pl` stores Prolog rules and queries.
+Rules are support functions used by queries.
+Queries are invoked by the `script.pl` script.

+`script.pl` loads required Prolog libraries, facts and rules and invokes queries.

 ## Usage